Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/arch/menu.rst.txt

         ...
     }

-In order to let the ``GameSession`` object get inherited towards the score page, we have to untilise the ``DontDestroyOnLoad`` method.
-In addition, We should keep only one single ``GameSession`` object throughout the game, thus we need to detect and destroy extra ``GameSession`` object, we find the length of list of ``GameSession`` objects and if it's bigger than 1, that means the current one is the second thus we detroy it.
+In order to let the ``GameSession`` object get inherited towards the score page, we have to utilise the ``DontDestroyOnLoad`` method.
+In addition, We should keep only one single ``GameSession`` object throughout the game, thus we need to detect and destroy extra ``GameSession`` object, we find the length of the list of ``GameSession`` objects, and if it's bigger than 1, that means the current one is the second thus we destroy it.
 Otherwise, we maintain it towards the next session.

 .. code-block:: C#